rocjs/roc/docs/config/commands.md

 The same information object as `runCli` was invoked with, meaning it should have two properties.
 ```
 version             The version of the running cli
-named               The name of the running cli
+name                The name of the running cli
 ```

 ### configObject